Murder of

 have made his months on death row the

 best time of his life.
-Spencer might
+Spencer-Eads might

 today be labeled a sociopath.
 He